lgblgblgb/xep128/README.md

 you need to press shift+2 because quotation mark on the Enterprise keyboard can be accessed with shifted key 2.
 And so on, you may get the idea.

+Pause/break on your keyboard works as "soft reset".
+Press with shift key for hard reset.

 # More information on emulated hardware add-ons

 The SD card image is a normal VHD file, you can try to replace it with your own.